-Canada was the first, at least in North America, to celebrate Thanksgiving.
+Canada was the first country in North America to celebrate Thanksgiving.
 In fact, the Indigenous Peoples of Canada have been having annual fall harvest Thanksgiving celebrations for hundreds of years prior to the arrival of European settlers.
 In 1578, English explorer Sir Martin Frobisher and his crew celebrated their safe passage and arrival in what is now known as Nunavut.
 This Thanksgiving feast was held 43 years ahead of the Pilgrims’ celebration on Plymouth Rock (America’s first Thanksgiving).

 Here are other Thanksgiving facts you might find interesting: